• Skip to primary navigation

 • Whisk together the flour, baking powder, and salt.
 Set aside.

-• With a handheld or stand mixer with a paddle attachment, beat the butter and cream cheese together on medium-high speed for 1-2 minutes until creamy and light.
-Add the sugar and beat an additional minute until slightly fluffy.
+• With a handheld or stand mixer with a paddle attachment, beat the sugar, butter and cream cheese together on medium speed for 2-3 minutes until creamy and light.

-• Turn the mixer down to low speed, add the eggs one at a time followed by the lemon zest and vanilla extract.
+• Turn the mixer down to low speed, add the eggs one at a time followed by the vanilla extract.
 Scrape down the sides and the bottom of the bowl.
 With the mixer running on low speed, slowly add the dry ingredients.
 Beat until dry ingredients are just incorporated, being careful not to overmix.

 • Stick a knife or skewer in the batter almost to the bottom of the pan.
 Run the knife or skewer through the batter in a swirling motion going from side to side from the top to the bottom of the pan.
 Rotate the pan 45 degrees and run the knife through the batter side to side from top to bottom one more time.